sfgabe/OITProjects/FluxCapacitor/readme.md

 The 3d printed case uses a neopixel string as a mini Flux Capacitor from Back to the Future.
 STLs are here or on Thingiverse: https://www.thingiverse.com/thing:4148340

 There's an opening on the bottom for the HDMI port, usb controller, or power wires.
 On the Pi, I have [two momentary push buttons](https://amzn.to/2UY3dog) and [a power LED](https://amzn.to/2PbP4Pc) mapped to a sleep/wake script and a script to toggle between the flux lights and some other patterns.
-On the ESP8266, I just have a status LED since it's controlled externally.

 The lights are made from a sliced and diced [neopixel string](https://amzn.to/2Xf2NYd).
 To get four of them lined up I had to cut and rewire horizontally in the right pattern.
 It will be easier to skip the extra wiring and use [a condensed neopixel strip](https://amzn.to/38Ey1xP), but it's what I had around.